ColexDev/Aegae/README.md

 ```

 ## TODO
-TOP PRIORITY:
-- Have all entries be shown when the program is launched, have it be a menu system so that user can select entires with
-keyboard.
-Press 'n' to add a new entry, and press 'x' to delete the current selected entry.

 - Finish refactoring code base
-- Allow the user to exit at ANY time by pressing 'q'
+- Allow the user to exit at ANY time by pressing 'q' (ALMOST DONE)
 - Allow the user to go back at any time by pressing 'h'
-- Fix error with no description adding an extra comma (may need to move description to the end of an entry)
 - Finish the Reports section